alongley/atlauncher/README.md

 ## other notes

+To start ATlauncher open a prompt in the VM and issue
+	$ _JAVA_AWT_WM_NONREPARENTING=1 java -jar ATLauncher.jar

 startvncserver.sh is a relic of a previous method of setting up vncserver as a service that runs automatically on container startup. it uses systemd which docker containers do not support well.